Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 An unweighted GPA reflects your grades without considering course difficulty.

 Many high schools also use a weighted GPA scale, which gives extra points for advanced classes such as AP, IB, or honors courses.
-For example, an A in an AP class might count as 5.0 instead of 4.0.

 What Is Considered a Good GPA Overall